What is ETIS?¶

-Engineering Trustworthy Intelligent Systems (ETIS) is a practical engineering framework for building, governing, operating, teaching, and continuously improving trustworthy intelligent systems.
+Engineering Trustworthy Intelligent Systems (ETIS) is a practical, full-lifecycle engineering framework for building, governing, operating, teaching, and continuously improving trustworthy intelligent systems.

 ETIS exists because intelligent systems are no longer just software applications.
 They increasingly include AI-assisted development, generative AI, retrieval-augmented systems, automation platforms, agentic workflows, enterprise integrations, human decision processes, governance rules, operational controls, and organizational accountability.